The LG 34WK650 is a decent 34″ 2560×1080 75Hz IPS ultrawide monitor. However, there are better alternatives available for gaming and/or work.

-Moving on, the LG 34WK650 also has a feature called ‘HDR Effect’ which stimulates HDR for non-HDR content.
-There are also a few different HDR presets for HDR content such as HDR Game, HDR Cinema, etc.
+Moving on, the LG 34WK650 also has a feature called ‘HDR Effect,’ which simulates HDR for non-HDR content.
+There are also a few different HDR presets for HDR content, such as HDR Game, HDR Cinema, etc.

 Design & Connectivity

-Connectivity includes two HDMI ports and a DisplayPort as well as two 5W built-in MaxxAudio speakers and a headphones jack.
+Connectivity includes two HDMI ports and one DisplayPort input as well as two 5W built-in MaxxAudio speakers and a headphone jack.
 Lastly, the screen is coated with an anti-glare 3H treatment to eliminate light reflections.